csarcor15/SPDownloadListAndLibrarySite/README.md

 # SPDownloadListAndLibrary
-Download List And Library SharePoint, descargar lista y librerias SharePoint
+Descargar lista y librerias SharePoint (On Premisses).
+Download List And Library SharePoint(On Premisses)